mingfang/terraform-provider-k8s/site/k8s_apps_v1_deployment/README.md

 ######  TypeMap

 NodeSelector is a selector which must be true for the pod to fit on a node.
 Selector which must match a node's labels for the pod to be scheduled on that node.
 More info: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
+#### overhead

+######  TypeMap

+Overhead represents the resource overhead associated with running a pod for a given RuntimeClass.
+This field will be autopopulated at admission time by the RuntimeClass admission controller.
+If the RuntimeClass admission controller is enabled, overhead must not be set in Pod create requests.
+The RuntimeClass admission controller will reject Pod create requests which have the overhead already set.
+If RuntimeClass is configured and selected in the PodSpec, Overhead will be set to the value defined in the corresponding RuntimeClass, otherwise it will remain unset and treated as zero.
+More info: https://git.k8s.io/enhancements/keps/sig-node/20190226-pod-overhead.md This field is alpha-level as of Kubernetes v1.16, and is only honored by servers that enable the PodOverhead feature.
 #### preemption_policy

 ######  TypeString